11 Reasons To Visit Azerbaijan Now: The Country Everyone’s About to Discover

 So, if you love motor racing this is probably one of your top reasons to visit Azerbaijan, combining this bucket list event with all that Baku has to offer.

-To learn more about things to do in Baku for a first visit, please read our detailed Why Visit Baku, Azerbaijan article.
+To learn more about things to do in Baku for a first visit, please read our detailed One Week In Baku Azerbaijan article.

 8. Traditional Hamman Baths